Hyperglycemic hyperosmolar syndrome (HHS) is a potentially life threatening condition involving extremely high blood sugar (glucose) levels.

-Treatment involves reversing or preventing dehydration and getting blood glucose levels under control.
-Prompt treatment can relieve symptoms within a few hours.
-Untreated, diabetic HHS can lead to serious life-threatening complications, including dehydration, shock, or coma.
+Treatment involves reversing or preventing dehydration and managing blood glucose levels.
+Getting treatment right away can help relieve symptoms in a few hours.

-HHS can happen to anyone, but is more common in older people who have type 2 diabetes.
+HHS can happen to anyone.
+It’s more common in

 Symptoms may begin gradually and worsen over a few days or weeks.
 A high blood sugar level is a warning sign of HHS.
-Symptoms include:
+The symptoms include:

 - excessive thirst